DICE: Data-Efficient Clinical Event Extraction with Generative Models: Introduction

-Event extraction in the clinical domain faces several non-trivial challenges compared to EE in the general domain.
-First, domain knowledge such as clinical term definitions and semantic meanings are mostly preserved in natural language; however, traditional information extraction models cannot easily leverage such information.
-Second, trigger and argument spans are mostly domain-specific terms that are difficult to extract precisely.
-Specifically, they are more than 50\% longer than the general domain on average, as shown in \tbref{table:data_stats}, and have vague boundaries.
-Locating and bounding clinical mentions requires special model design and domain understanding as the adjective and descriptive words can also be a part of event triggers or arguments.
-For example, given the text ``massive heart attack'', we should identify ``heart attack'' (instead of one more or one less word) as the trigger because of it refers to a specific condition, and ``massive'' as an argument of the role type \textsc{Severity}.
-However, when we consider ``right common carotid artery'', we find that despite ``right'' and ``common'' describing the ``carotid artery'', the entire text span refers to a biological structure, thus it is an argument of the role type \textsc{Biological\_Structure}.
-Third, the arguments associated with events are much more diverse than in the general domain.
-There are on average $2.6\times$ argument roles for clinical events compared with the general domain, urging a model for better long-tail argument role handling.
-Finally, as clinical data is expensive to collect due to the high cost of expert annotations and patient privacy concerns, there is no existing clinical EE dataset with argument annotation.
+However, there are several non-trivial challenges of clinical EE compared to general domain EE.
+First, most triggers and arguments of clinical events consist of domain-specific terms that are more than 50\% longer than the general domain on average, as shown in \tbref{table:data_stats}, and have vague boundaries because most clinical mentions\footnote{Clinical mentions are defined as meaningful text spans of occurrences or their properties \cite{maccrobat}.} contain several descriptors.
+For instance, given the text span ``massive heart attack'', ``heart attack'' should be identified as the trigger (instead of ``massive heart attack'' or ``attack'') because it refers to a specific condition, and ``massive'' is an argument of the role type \textsc{Severity}.
+However, when we consider ``right common carotid artery'', the entire text span describes a biological structure, and thus it functions as an argument of the role type \textsc{Biological\_Structure} despite ``right'' and ``common'' being descriptors for ``carotid artery''.
+The second challenge is the diversity and density of clinical arguments: there are on average 10 unique argument roles for each clinical event type compared to 3.7 in the general domain.
+Finally, it is challenging to obtain high-quality annotated data for clinical events due to both patient privacy concerns and the cost of expert annotations.
+Due to these challenges, there have been no clinical EE datasets with argument annotations to the best of our knowledge.